Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Microinsurance

 since $r=(1-a)\cdot b\cdot c$.
-It is clear that the optimal problem of capital lump-sum transfers with microinsurance can be viewed as the problem without insurance coverage, discussed in previous sections, but now considering $r^{R}<r$ instead of $r$, the critical capital $x^{\ast R}>x^{\ast}$ instead of $x^{\ast}$, and the cumulative distribution function of the remaining proportion of capital $G^{R}_{W}\leq G_{Z}$ instead of $G_{Z}$.
+Taking this into account, the optimal problem of capital lump-sum transfers with microinsurance can be viewed as the problem without insurance coverage, discussed in previous sections, but now considering $r^{R}<r$ instead of $r$, the critical capital $x^{\ast R}>x^{\ast}$ instead of $x^{\ast}$, and the cumulative distribution function of the remaining proportion of capital $G^{R}_{W}\leq G_{Z}$ instead of $G_{Z}$.
 Here, $G^{R}_{W}$ denotes the c.d.f. of the remaining proportion of capital, $W=1-R(1-Z)$, retained by the household after a loss.
 In this case, the infinitesimal generator of the process is given by

 where